awsdocs/amazon-redshift-developer-guide/doc_source/r_VACUUM_command.md

 # VACUUM<a name="r_VACUUM_command"></a>

-Reclaims space and resorts rows in either a specified table or all tables in the current database\.
+Resorts rows and reclaims space in either a specified table or all tables in the current database\.

 **Note**
 Only the table owner or a superuser can effectively vacuum a table\.
 If VACUUM is run without the necessary table privileges, the operation completes successfully but has no effect\.

 By default, VACUUM skips the sort phase for any table where more than 95 percent of the table's rows are already sorted\.
 Skipping the sort phase can significantly improve VACUUM performance\.
-In addition, in the delete phase VACUUM reclaims space such that at least 95 percent of the remaining rows are not marked for deletion\.
-Because VACUUM is often able to skip rewriting many blocks that contain only a few rows marked for deletion, it usually needs much less time for the delete phase compared to reclaiming 100 percent of deleted rows\.
 To change the default sort or delete threshold for a single table, include the table name and the TO *threshold* PERCENT parameter when you run VACUUM\.

 **Note**
 The Amazon Redshift VACUUM command syntax and behavior are substantially different from the PostgreSQL VACUUM operation\.
 For example, the default VACUUM operation in Amazon Redshift is VACUUM FULL, which reclaims disk space and resorts all rows\.
 In contrast, the default VACUUM operation in PostgreSQL simply reclaims space and makes it available for reuse\.